How do you persuade people to implement your training, buy from you, or approve your proposal?

 A signature story is how you explain where you were and what happened to bring you to do what you do now.
 You show them your journey and help them imagine making a similar journey.

 And by the way, when you finish crafting your story, it will re-inspire you!
-(Yup, that’s me at the right.)
+(Yup, that’s me at the right, after climbing to the top of a BIG hill.)

 Elements of a signature story